30 May Let Students Practice Using Assessment Accommodation Tools

 Assessment Accommodation Tools & The Importance of Practice

 It is recommended that teachers and schools introduce these tools to students prior to their usage of them in the actual assessment.
 This is not teaching to the test, but rather ensuring students have the skills necessary to demonstrate their knowledge.
 At a minimum, students can be introduced to assessment accommodation tools in the weeks leading up to an assessment.
-However, we are finding that schools are making assessment accommodations a regular aspect of students’ learning, as many of these tools are already applied in the classroom.
+However, we are finding that schools document assessment accommodations in curriculum and make them a regular aspect of students’ learning, as many of these tools are already applied in the classroom.

 Using Atlas, there are different ways that a teacher can keep track of some of the types of assessment accommodations students may be introduced to during their units.
 While not all assessment accommodation tools may be introduced with students (many of the tools can be very individualized), some of the more universal tools should be introduced throughout the year, when relevant.